Twelve Forever: Cartoon Network pilot (2015)

-Season 1 (2019)
+Netflix series (2019)

 Reception

 Reviews of the series have been mostly positive.
-Lacey Womack of ScreenRant said the series was something those of all ages could enjoy.
+Lacey Womack of Screen Rant said the series was something those of all ages could enjoy.
 Rodney Ho of The Atlanta Journal-Constitution said that there was a "great pedigree" of those working on the show.
 Kevin Johnson of The A.V.
 Club said the show had a "sense of its Midwest, small town setting as the backdrop of conformist pressure" and compared it to Gravity Falls.
 Dina Rudolph of the Windy City Times praised its LGBTQ representation, putting it alongside shows such as Steven Universe, She-Ra and the Princesses of Power, Kipo and the Age of Wonderbeasts, The Dragon Prince, and OK K.O.!
 Let's Be Heroes.
 The Encyclopedia of Science Fiction contributor Steven Pearce argued that the show juggles dark and light, the real world and the imagined world, with Endless acting out "metaphorical versions of Reggie's real-world problems."
 Pearce also said that the series is good and inventive, bringing in surrealism, "pre-teen angst, humour and twelve-year-olds using flame-throwers."
-Mandie Carroll of Common Sense Media described the series as a "wonderfully weird show" with heart and to expect cartoon violence.
+Mandie Caroll of Common Sense Media described the series as a "wonderfully weird show" with heart and to expect cartoon violence.
 She also said that young teenagers and tweens would enjoy the show's "imaginative world, relatable yet quirky characters, and the raw emotionality of this colorful cartoon."

 In January 2020, GLAAD nominated the show for its Outstanding Kids & Family Programming award, along with a host of other shows.

-Cancellation
+Cancellation and future

 In September 2019, Shadi Petosky announced that the show had been cancelled in a now-deleted tweet.
 While Petosky was described as the executive producer on the show in a July 2019 AP article on LGBTQ representation in animation, she stated in September 2019 that she had no connection with the show since the show's first season had premiered on Netflix earlier that year.
-It was also stated, in September 2019, that the producers of the show had parted way with the series creator, Julia Vickerman.
+It was also stated, in September 2019, that the producers of the show had parted ways with the series creator, Julia Vickerman.

 In 2020, Lacey Womack of Screen Rant stated the show was "on an indefinite hiatus," with uncertain plans for the future.